ignaciokairuz/ignaciokairuz/README.md

 - 📫 How to reach me ? : ikairuz@fi.uba.ar ➡️️ ✉️️

-- 👀 I’m interested in artificial inteligence
+- 👀 I’m interested in artificial inteligence and Data Science

 - 👬 I’m looking to collaborate on projects